darenliang/jikan-go/README.md

 Documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/darenliang/jikan-go?tab=doc) or [godoc.org](https://godoc.org/github.com/darenliang/jikan-go)

-Since the documentation is not very comprehensive, please refer to the official [Jikan API documentation](https://jikan.docs.apiary.io) for assistance on certain request parameters.
+Since the documentation is not very comprehensive, please refer to the official [Jikan API documentation](https://jikan.docs.apiary.io) on available request parameters.

 All json data is put into maps instead of structs, so consulting the official documentation of the REST API will show you the available data fields.